Harujkiku Maru – SS Van Waerwjick Party

-Above: July 2020 we are surprised to learn Ted Hopson’s grave was never found by War Graves Party, and the Search abandoned.
+Above: July 2020 we are surprised to learn Ted Hopson’s grave and several other POWs was never found by War Graves Party, and the Search abandoned.

 The road construction continued to the east in between their current camp and previous camp at Tenal Gajoe.
 By 6 October 1944 it was time for POWs to head back to Medan.
 They set out in three columns as they had done on their journey north.
 As the columns passed Ted’s grave they all paid their friend a respectful ‘eyes left’.

 The group arrived back at a rest camp on the outskirts of Medan on 11 October 1944 fives days after setting out from Blang Kedjeren.
 After a week’s rest on reduced rations the POWs were given the news that they were again on the move.
 They marched 3 miles to the railway station and following a short journey; they were detrained and loaded onto trucks.